flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mdcu.md

     - Click OK and restart your computer.

-??? warning "Browser Can't Connect to MCDU Web Interface" You browser can't connect to the MCDU Web Interface and times out eventually.
+??? warning "Browser Can't Connect to MCDU Web Interface"
+    Your browser can't connect to the MCDU Web Interface and times out eventually.

     Cause: This is most likely a network or firewall issue.